Milan Stojadinović: Domestic issues

-The Prince Regent had hoped that Stojadinović would make overtures to the Croats, but Stojadinović's unwillingness to discuss federalisation of Yugoslavia presented major difficulties to this end.
+The Prince regent had hoped that Stojadinović would make overtures to the Croats, but Stojadinović's unwillingness to discuss federalisation of Yugoslavia presented major difficulties to this end.
 As part of an attempt to reach out to the Croats, Stojadinović signed a concordat with the Vatican in 1935.
-The purpose of the Concordat was to win Croat support for the JRZ as it agreed informally during the negotiations if the Concordat was passed, then the Roman Catholic Church would ensure its moral influence with Croat voters in favor of the JRZ, but opposition from the Serbian Orthodox Church caused Stojadinović to put off submitting the concordat for ratification.
-In another concession to the Croats, Stojadinović allowed a statue of the assassinated Croat politician Stjepan Radić to be erected in Zagreb and for Croats who went into exile under King Alexander to return, including the son-in-law of Radić who had once called for independence for Croatia.
+Stojadinović hoped that the Concordat would incline the Catholic Church would use its influence with Croat voters in favor of the JRZ, but opposition from the Serbian Orthodox Church led Stojadinović to delay the Concordat's submission for ratification.
+In another concession to the Croats, Stojadinović allowed the erection of a statue of the assassinated Croat politician Stjepan Radić in Zagreb, and allowed Croats who had gone into exile under King Alexander to return, including the son-in-law of Radić who had once called for Croatian independence.
 Though in theory a supporter of economic liberalism, in practice Stojadinović favored an etatist economic policy, arguing that the state should intervene to end the Great Depression.

 Diplomacy

 Stojadinović recognized the military threats from Nazi Germany, Fascist Italy and surrounding countries as imminent.
-Right from the beginning of his prime-ministership, Stojadinović had worked towards bringing Yugoslavia closer to Germany and away from its traditional ally, France.
+From the beginning of his prime-ministership, Stojadinović sought closer ties with Germany despite Yugoslavia's traditional friendship with France.
 In late 1935, Stojadinović appointed a well known Germanophile as the Yugoslav minister in Berlin to replace the former minister who had a more critical attitude towards the Reich.
-Even before the remilitarization of the Rhineland, Yugoslavia under the leadership of Stojadinović was moving towards a pro-German foreign policy.
-In 1935, Yugoslavia observed the sanctions that the League of Nations had imposed on Italy, which inflicted harm on the Yugoslav economy, and Stojadinović signed his first economic treaty with Germany at the same time.
-In February 1936, Stojadinović welcomed King Boris III of Bulgaria to Belgrade, marking the beginning of Yugoslav-Bulgarian rapprochement as Stojadinović wanted more friendly relations with Sofia to settle the "Macedonian question" which poisoned Yugoslav-Bulgarian relations in the interwar period.
+Even before the remilitarization of the Rhineland, Yugoslavia under Stojadinović was moving towards a pro-German foreign policy.
+In 1935, Yugoslavia observed the sanctions that the League of Nations imposed on Italy, which hurt the Yugoslav economy, and Stojadinović signed his first economic treaty with Germany at the same time.
+In February 1936, Stojadinović welcomed King Boris III of Bulgaria to Belgrade, marking the beginning of Yugoslav-Bulgarian rapprochement as Stojadinović wanted more friendly relations with Sofia to settle the "Macedonian Question" which poisoned Yugoslav-Bulgarian relations in the interwar period.